AhmedFatir/user-management-system/README.md

 - Login: Authenticates users and returns access and refresh tokens.
 - Logout: Logs out users by invalidating their refresh tokens.
 - Delete Account: Allows logged-in users to delete their account.
+- Refresh Token: Allows users to refresh their access token using a refresh token.
 ### 2. Users Management
-- View a list of all users (admin only).
+- View a list of all users.
-- Retrieve, update, or delete specific users.
+- Retrieve a specific user.
+- Retrieve the currently logged-in user.
 ### 3. Password Management
 - Change Password: Allows users to change their password.
 - Reset Password: Sends password reset emails and allows resetting passwords using a token.